helfertool/helfertoolctl/README.md

+# Dependencies for build

+To build the packages on Debian, the following packages need to be installed:

+ * devscripts

 # Shared files with helfertool repository

 Some files are usually managed in the helfertool repository, but also part of this repo: